 5. You’ll miss out on learning skills that you’d never get elsewhere

 In a lot of jobs, it’s easy to stagnate and become bored.
 When you work for yourself, you’re more driven to learn new skills because your business relies on you being the best you can be.
-You also pick up skills from simply dealing with clients, tackling common issues and having to handle all aspects of running a business.
-It’s amazing how much you can grow as a person.
+You also pick up skills from merely dealing with clients, tackling everyday issues and having to handle all aspects of running a business.
+It’s incredible how much you can grow as a person.

 6. You’ll never get the same job satisfaction working for someone else

 Well, you might.
-But you’ll always be limited by your employer and their own ambitions.
+But you’ll always be limited by your employer and their ambitions.
 Which might not align with where you want to be.
-Running a business offers endless job satisfaction because you're constantly overcoming challenges, all on your own.
-Nothing beats the feeling of being your own boss and determining your own future.
+Running a business offers endless job satisfaction because you're continually overcoming challenges, all on your own.
+Nothing beats the feeling of being your boss and determining your future.

 7. If you change your mindset, you’ll thrive

-When business is tough, it’s easy to get bogged down in problems and become negative about everything.
-We all suffer from a little burnout now and again, when problems can seem overwhelming.
+When business is tough, it’s easy to get bogged down in problems and become cynical about everything.
+We all suffer from a little burnout now and again, when issues can seem overwhelming.
 It comes with the territory.

 8. You should remember why you went solo

 It’s easy to forget the reasons why you went freelance in the first place.
-And start romanticising about getting a job and how your life will be easier when you work for someone else.
+And start romanticising about getting a job and how your life will be more comfortable when you work for someone else.
 But actually, you didn’t enjoy working for someone else – so why turn back now?

 When we feel stuck, the grass always appears greener on the other side.
-When in actual fact, it has its own weeds growing through.
+When, in fact, it has weeds growing everywhere.
 We all have to make a living in this life.
 No job or business is perfect.
 And a job won't solve all your problems either.

 If it helps, write down the advantages and disadvantages of both scenarios and sleep on it.
-Really think about which type of working life appeals to you the most.
+Think about which type of working life appeals to you the most.
 If you're still swinging towards freelancing, then stick at it!

-9. You are in control of your own destiny
+9. You are in control of your destiny

 Finally, it’s not all doom and gloom.
 When things are going well, being a business owner is fantastic fun!
 Nothing beats the thrill of winning a new client or making a difference to someone else’s company.
 And when you start to grow and employ staff, it’s so satisfying watching them learn and grow with you.